 When available, internships are typically for one full semester (approximately 10-12 weeks).
-Individuals interested in a second internship may qualify upon a review of RCC’s needs at the conclusion of the first internship.
+Individuals interested in a longer internship should inquire about opportunities.
 Applicants should have excellent research, writing, analytic, and computer and interpersonal skills.

 Established in 1906, the GFOA is the leading organization serving the needs of state, provincial, and local government finance practitioners in the United States and Canada.
 The GFOA specializes in enhancing and promoting the professional management of governments for the public benefit.
 To accomplish this mission, the Research and Consulting Center provides high quality research and advisory services as well as publications and reports that advance the practice of public sector financial management.